shamelhok/dog-react-native/README.md

 Using the terminal use the command `git clone https://github.com/pippaamy/dog-react-native.git` to clone the project to your file

 To open this file on your VSCode cd into the file and use the command `code .`

-Make sure you are in the file /dog-react-native/dog-react-native

 You will need to `run npm i --legacy-peer-deps` to install your dependencies